statsig-io/ios-sdk/README.md

+> [!WARNING]
+> We renamed this repo from `ios-sdk` to `statsig-kit`.
+Apps should continue working as expected, but we recommend updating your dependencies: [Guide](https://docs.statsig.com/client/iOS/repo-migration-guide).

 ## Statsig iOS SDK

 The Statsig iOS SDK for single user client environments.
 It works for both Swift and Objective-C. If you need a SDK for another language or server environment, check out our [other SDKs](https://docs.statsig.com/#sdks).